-We hope this guide helps you with your application, we also know that having a professional on your side is not only going to ease your mind but can also provide you with a successful outcome.
-Here at YA Law, we specialize in Canadian Immigration Law and have helped countless couples through the spousal sponsorship process successfully.
-Feel free to reach out to us to have us on your side through this milestone in your life.
+We hope this guide helps you with your application, and we also know that having a professional on your side is not only going to ease your mind but can also provide you with a successful outcome.
+Here at YA Law, we specialize in Canadian Immigration Law and have successfully helped countless couples through the spousal sponsorship process.
+Feel free to contact us to have us on your side through this milestone in your life.

 Let’s start with the basics: who is who?
-You will see various terms throughout the application process, however, the most important two are Applicant and Sponsor.
-It may seem simple but knowing a clear difference will ensure you don’t make any unnecessary mistakes that will jeopardize your application.
+You will see various terms throughout the application process; however, the most important two are Applicant and Sponsor.
+It may seem simple, but knowing a clear difference will ensure you don’t make any unnecessary mistakes that jeopardize your application.

 The Applicant: The person being sponsored by the sponsor.
 This is the person that is not a Canadian Permanent Resident or Canadian citizen and is looking to be sponsored for PR through their Canadian or Canadian permanent resident spouse.

 The Sponsor: A Canadian Citizen or a Canadian permanent resident who Is sponsoring the applicant.

 WHO IS ELIGIBLE – A SPOUSAL SPONSORSHIP APPLICATION?

 Both the sponsor and the applicant must fulfill certain requirements in order to qualify for spousal sponsorship.
 Here is a comprehensive list that will help you get a sense of how eligible you and your partner are for this process.

 - Be a Canadian Citizen or a Permanent Resident of Canada